A guide for tenants living in units owned by Carling Realty Company Ltd. and Merivale Developments Ltd.

 Grass Cutting - Townhouses

+Our contractor will cut the grass once per week on a Wednesday or Thursday, weather permitting.
 Please ensure that your front and backyard are litter and excrement free.
-Yards should be kept tidy, easily accessible and gates need to be unlocked and open in order for our landscaping contractor to cut the grass efficiently.
+Yards should be kept tidy, easily accessible and gates need to be unlocked and open in order for our landscaping contractor to cut the grass.

 Outdoor Taps - Townhouses